scottprahl/laserbeamsize/README.md

 algorithm less sensitive to background offset and noise.

 ## Usage
-For examples and use cases, see test folder
+For examples, see the doc folder

 ## Installation